Omarhosnyyy95/alchemy/README.md

 - Create IAM User on AWS and give it access to read and write to S3, You will need the `AWS access key` and `AWS secret key` for this IAM user while running the notebook.
 - Create a bucket in your S3 account.
 - Go to the project path, open the notebook `explore.ipynb`, edit the 2nd cell with the relevant information.
 - The load part is still incomplete, as it heavily depends on the target database provider and what engine is needed to communicate with it.
 I left a code example which I thought was enough to deliver the idea while saving time.
+In addition, we need to discuss the load mode first; will we insert, upsert, or historize?

 ## How the scripts would be scheduled and run on AWS
 - It's preferable to use an orchestrator like Airflow or Nifii to schedule running our jobs and take care of tasks dependencies.